What’s in this Quick Start?

 Step 3: Analyze Your Data

-You’ve just completed the modeler workflow — building and publishing trusted business logic.
 Now switch to the consumer experience: chat with your data in the Credible app.
-This analysis experience is for anyone on your team; no data analysis expertise is required.Your model needs to be indexed before you can chat with it.
+No data expertise required.Your model needs to be indexed before you can chat with it.
 You’ll see an alert in the chat if indexing is still in progress.
 You can also check indexing status on the project page under Packages & Connections.

 Start a Conversation